I’m about to tell you about a little city. It seemed small, but it was big enough to attract the attention of a great king.

 Thousands of years later, human nature hasn’t changed.
 People in the world and church still despise the poor.

-They ignore impressive accomplishments made by the “wrong” people.
+They ignore impressive accomplishments made by those whom they regard as the “wrong” people.

 During crises, some people look for wisdom.
 After the poor man saves them, they revert to their old ways.

 It happens in your family, on the job, at church, at school, in politics, in government, and in media.

 If this has happened to you, I’m speaking to you right now.

 Listen to the words of the prophet Isaiah regarding our Savior:

 He is despised and rejected of men; a man of sorrows, and acquainted with grief: and we hid as it were our faces from him; he was despised, and we esteemed him not.Isaiah 53:3